rjanapa/rjanapa/Instagram.md

 The ‘News Feed’ for each user will consist of top photos of all the people the user follows<br>

-Step 1: Functional Requirements, Non-Functional Requirements, Extended Requirements, Design Constraints
+<b>Step 1: Functional Requirements, Non-Functional Requirements, Extended Requirements, Design Constraints</b><br>

+<b>Functional Requirements</b><br>

+Users should be able to upload/download/view photos.<br>
+Users can perform searches based on photo/video titles.<br>
+Users can follow other users.<br>
+The system should generate and display a user’s News Feed consisting of top photos from all the people the user follows.<br>

+<b>Non-functional Requirements</b><br>

+Our service needs to be highly available.
+The acceptable latency of the system is 200ms for News Feed generation.
+The system should be highly reliable; any uploaded photo or video should never be lost.

 Step 2: Define Microservice